JPMcGowan/MLBGameRandom/README.md

 # MLBGameRandom

-You need to install the latest version of Python to run this.
+Extract the downloaded MLBGameRandom.zip file and open the master file.

-You can download it at https://www.python.org/downloads/release/python-382/
+Run the MLBGameRandom.exe file to get your game.

-Select the "Windows x86-64 executable installer" if on Windows or the "macOS 64-bit installer" if on macOS.
+If the .exe file will not run, go to https://www.python.org/downloads/release/python-382/ and download the latest version of Python

-Once Python has been set up, extract the downloaded MLBGameRandom.zip file and open the master file.
+If on Windows, download "Windows x86-64 executable installer" and if on macOS download "macOS 64-bit installer"

-Run the MLBGameRandom.py file to get your game.
+Then, run the .exe and you should be good to go.